 Random read operation allows the master to access any memory location in the array.
-Prior to issuing the Slave Address Byte with the R/W bit set to one, the master must first perform a "dummy" write operation.
+Prior to issuing the Slave Address Byte with the R/\overline{W} bit set to one, the master must first perform a "dummy" write operation.
 The master issues the start condition and the Slave Address Byte, receives an acknowledge, then issues the Word Address Bytes.
-After acknowledging receipts of the Word Address Bytes, the master immediately issues another start condition and the Slave Address Bytes, the master immediately issues another start condition and the Slave Address Byte with the R/W bit set to one.
+After acknowledging receipts of the Word Address Bytes, the master immediately issues another start condition and the Slave Address Byte with the R/\overline{W} bit set to one.
 This is followed by an acknowledge from the device and then by the eight bit word.
 The master terminates the read operation by not responding with an acknowledge and then issuing a stop condition.
-See Figure 16 for the address, acknowledge, and data transfer sequence.
+See Figure 14 for the address, acknowledge, and data transfer sequence.
 A similar operation called "Set Current Address" where the device will perform this operation if a stop is issued instead of the second start shown in Figure 15.
 The device will go into standby mode after the stop and all bus activity will be ignored until a start is detected.
 This operation loads the new address into the address counter.
 The next Current Address Read operation will read from the newly loaded address.
 This operation could be useful if the master knows the next address it needs to read, but is not ready for the data.